-First and foremost, the Gov.uk website is the place to visit for the latest information regarding legislation, tax, funding and all other aspects of starting a business in the UK.
-Another similar government-run website is Business is Great.
-Along with a business support helpline, the website is a great resource for information whether you’re looking to start a new businesses or grow your existing one.
+The Gov.uk website is the place to visit because it stores the latest information regarding legislation, tax, funding a business in the UK.
+Along with a business support helpline, the website is a great resource for information.
 It offers advice on employment, regulation, intellectual property, financial matters, amongst many other topics.

 Another resource of government support for tech start-ups is Tech.London, a joint project between the Mayor of London, investor Gust and lead sponsor IBM.
-The website offers information and resources such as events and job boards to new businesses looking to set up operations in London’s tech sector.
+The website offers information and resources such as events/job boards to businesses looking to set up operations.

-Along with funding opportunities, there is government support for tech start-ups in the form of tax incentives to encourage new business creation.
+There is also government support in the form of tax incentives to encourage new business creation.

 - R&D Tax Credit: Companies which focus on science and technology advances are able to reduce their corporation tax by claiming an R&D tax credit.
-In order to qualify, firms must have fewer than 500 employees and an annual turnover of less than €100 million in order to claim relief equivalent to 225% of qualifying expenditure.
+In order to qualify, firms must have fewer than 500 employees.
+An annual turnover of less than €100 million is required to claim relief equivalent to 225% of qualifying expenditure.

-- The Seed Enterprise Investment Scheme (SEIS): UK taxpayers investing in qualifying start-ups for the first £100,000 seed investment are eligible to 50% income tax relief under this scheme.
+- The Seed Enterprise Investment Scheme (SEIS): UK taxpayers investing in qualifying start-ups for the first £100,000 seed investment are eligible to 50% income tax relief.

 - The Enterprise Investment Scheme (EIS): Similarly to SEIS, private investors are eligible to 30% income tax relief.